Hungary takes aim at lending, company foreign currency debt

 The forint hit a more than three week high shortly after the announcements.

-Economists said that because Matolcsy had not announced measures such as a large bond-buying program from the central bank or another type of quantitative easing, the forint could rebound.
+Economists said that because Matolcsy had not announced measures such as a large bond-buying programme from the central bank or another type of quantitative easing, the forint could rebound.

 "In terms of what markets had feared, that is, reserve drawdown and huge amounts of bond buying, that hasn't happened and the statement shows they are still staying within the realms of orthodoxy," said Manik Narain, an analyst at UBS.

-"Possibly Matolcsy has dialed back from the most unorthodox policy plans and I think markets may be relieved."
+"Possibly Matolcsy has dialled back from the most unorthodox policy plans and I think markets may be relieved."

 Investors have been concerned about the bank's independence under Matolcsy because of his links with Orban, who has been accused by the European Union and United States of weakening Hungary's young democracy.